princebansal7/Web-Development-Concepts/react-js/README.md

 # React Basics and need

-- We previously saw in [DOM Manipulation](https://github.com/princebansal7/Web-Development-Concepts/blob/main/dom-manipulation/03.todo.html) we saw the need of `react` and `react dom`
+- Previously in [DOM Manipulation](https://github.com/princebansal7/Web-Development-Concepts/blob/main/dom-manipulation/03.todo.html) we saw the need of `react` and `react dom`
 - In `static` website we don't need react but in `Dynamic` websites where content is getting changed as per user activity, `React` removes a lot of headache which if we simply use DOM manipulation, we can't avoid.
 - Counter (using DOM Manipulation) | [link](https://github.com/princebansal7/Web-Development-Concepts/blob/main/react-js/01.counter-with-dom/counter.html), we need to write a lot of code for such simple DOM Manipulation and to make it dynamic.
 - In Real world applications like LinkedIn, facebook have lot of dynamic content so DOM code gets much complex.